ayushp06/LockedIn/PRIVACY_POLICY.md

 - **Friend Connections**: Email addresses of users you add as friends
 - **Leaderboard Data**: Your productivity stats shared with friends

+### 4. Data Access Disclosure
+- LockedIn reads the URLs of websites you explicitly add to your work sites list in order to measure active time spent on those pages.
+- No page content, keystrokes, or other personal data are read, stored, or transmitted.

 ## How We Use Your Information

 We use the collected information to: